kuzudb/kuzu-docs/src/content/docs/cypher/data-definition/create-table.md

 ### Primary key

-Kùzu requires a primary key column for node table which can be either a `STRING` or `INT64` property of the node.
+Kùzu requires a primary key column for node table which can be either a `STRING`, numeric, `DATE`, or `BLOB` property of the node.
 Kùzu will generate an index to do quick lookups on the primary key (e.g., `name` in the above example).
 Alternatively, you can use the [`SERIAL`](/cypher/data-types/#serial) data type to generate an auto-increment column as primary key.

 ### Default value